Lilly C. King1

 M, b.
 June 1845, d.
 1918

-Richard B. Bagwell was born in June 1845 in Lytle, Walker County, Georgia.1,3,2 He was the son of Jesse Bagwell and Julia (?)1 On 11 February 1864, he mustered into "B" Co.
+Richard B. Bagwell was born in June 1845 in Lytle, Walker County, Georgia.1,3,2 He was the son of Jesse Bagwell and Julia Morgan.1 On 11 February 1864, he mustered into "B" Co.
 GA 6th Infantry

 He was Surrendered on 4/26/1865 at Greensboro, NC.